 How we tested our websites

-Testing was performed in-house by Talis, and a high-level audit was performed by AbilityNet.
+A high-level audit was performed by AbilityNet and more detailed testing was performed in-house by Talis following training of our staff by AbilityNet .
 To test the site for this report, we used Microsoft's Accessibility Insights for Web extension to detect violations on each page and then worked through key workflows with assistive technologies.